F0lak/dm_open_ref/ref/appendix/Byondapi.md

 The main structure used to pass data back and forth is `CByondValue`.
-This mimics an internal structure in BYOND that holds values of all sorts+ numbers, null, references to strings, references to objects and lists, and so on.
+This mimics an internal structure in BYOND that holds values of all sorts: numbers, null, references to strings, references to objects and lists, and so on.

 The exact functions used for